facebookincubator/velox/velox/docs/functions/spark/math.rst

         SELECT CAST(1 as DECIMAL(20, 3)) * CAST(0 as DECIMAL(20, 3)); -- decimal 0.000000
         SELECT CAST(201e-38 as DECIMAL(38, 38)) * CAST(301e-38 as DECIMAL(38, 38)); -- decimal 0.0000000000000000000000000000000000000

+.. spark:function:: nanvl(x, y) -> [same as x]

+    Returns x if it's not NaN, or y otherwise.
+The types of x and y must be the same.
+    Supported types are: REAL, DOUBLE.

 .. spark:function:: not(x) -> boolean

     Logical not. ::